 Estate Planning For New Homeowners

 After a slump during the height of the COVID-19 pandemic, the housing market in the New York City area is making a strong comeback.
 For new home buyers, there is plenty of excitement in attending to all the last minute details and planning your move.
 However, during this time, you want to protect your family and your investment by putting the appropriate estate planning documents in place.
-Our Bronx & New Rochelle estate planning attorneys detail the steps you will want to take.
+Our Bronx & Westchester estate planning attorneys detail the steps you will want to take.

 Area Home Sales Show Increases Despite The Pandemic